-My debut, a YA verse novel entitled SKYSCRAPING, came out in 2015 and I just received two more book deals, both forthcoming in 2018!
+My debut, a YA verse novel entitled SKYSCRAPING, came out in 2015 and I have two more books coming out in 2018!
 See more about all of these books below.

 EVERY SHINY THING (Amulet/Abrams Books)

 THE WAY THE LIGHT BENDS (forthcoming Philomel/ Penguin Random House, 2018)